khulnasoft-lab/design.khulnasoft.com/contents/resources/design-resources.md

 ## Design project

-All design files are stored in the [GitLab Design](https://gitlab.com/gitlab-org/gitlab-design) project and maintained by GitLab UX designers.
+In progress design files are stored in the [GitLab Design](https://gitlab.com/gitlab-org/gitlab-design) project and maintained by GitLab UX designers.
 The repository contains GitLab’s prototypes and work-in-progress files.
+The Pajamas UI Kit can be found in [Figma](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Pajamas-UI-Kit---Beta).

 ### Goals